-The Echoing Passages Collaborative is a group of South Dakota artists who create performance works inspired by The Sculpture Project.
-Dance, film, poetry, and music come together to communicate our collective stories surrounding the Black Hills and Badlands—the same natural and cultural histories that inspire Masayuki Nagase's Passage of Wind and Water.
+The Echoing Passages Collaborative is a group of South Dakota artists led by dancer and coreographer Sara Olivier.
+The group of artists created performance works inspired by The Sculpture Project.
+Dance, film, poetry, and music came together to communicate our collective stories surrounding the Black Hills and Badlands—the same natural and cultural histories that inspired Masayuki Nagase's Passage of Wind and Water.

 SARA OLIVIER | Choreographer